In the world of coffee, there are hundreds of different podcasts out there.

 Keys to the Shop features various business founders on Founder's Friday.
 These business owners tell their stories of how they got started and how they're giving back to their communities.

-Most recently, the podcast featured Sarah Alakeel, who owns Hjeen Coffee in Saudi Arabia.
+Most recently, the podcast featured Sarah Alakeel, the owner of Hjeen Coffee in Saudi Arabia.

-It discusses various barriers you may encounter when getting started in the coffee business and provides great information on how to overcome and stay focused on the goal at hand.
+It discusses various barriers you may encounter when starting a coffee business and provides valuable information on how to overcome them and stay focused on the goal at hand.

-The goal of Keys to the Shop is to connect people with people so that everyone can grow together.
+The goal of Keys to the Shop is to connect people with one another, allowing everyone to grow together.

 6. I brew my own coffee